 Radiology Residency Application Summary:

-- A solid Radiology application would include a 240 on Step 1, 230+ on Step 2, an LOR from a Radiologist, and strong MSPE and Personal Statement.
+- A solid Radiology application would include a 245 on Step 1 (if you have a score, or pass if you have taken the pass/fail version), 250+ on Step 2, an LOR from a Radiologist, and strong MSPE and Personal Statement.

 - IMGs can apply in Radiology, but it’s a tough market, and IMGs need a strong application to be considered.